Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 If you don’t have any specific issues with bladder sensitivity, pelvic pain or weak vaginal muscles, then you should be okay to try an average to firm cup.

 One of the benefits of a menstrual cup is that it can be worn for much longer than a tampon (up to 8 – 12 hours).
 But how long it can be worn for is impacted by the capacity of the cup and how heavy your flow is.

 If you have a heavy period and you get a small cup, you may need to empty it more than if you get a cup with a larger capacity.

 What capacity you need can be tricky to gauge when you haven’t used a cup before.
 If you’ve only ever used pads or tampons, you might not know how much fluid you lose during your period.

-Once you use a cup you’ll know exactly how much your flow is because you’ll be able to see it in the cup, and some cups even have measurement lines!
+Once you use a cup you’ll know exactly how much your flow is because you’ll be able to see it in the cup.
 Until then you can have a good estimate.

 To help estimate, know that the average person loses 50ml in total over their whole period (in total over all the days of one period).
 But this can vary.
 Anything under 25ml would be considered quite light and anything over 80ml would be considered heavy.